expo/custom-expo-updates-server/README.md

 Note: The app is configured to load updates from the server running at http://localhost:3000.
 If you prefer to load them from a different base URL (for example, in an Android emulator):
 1. Update `.env.local` in the server.
-2. Update `updates.url` in `app.json` and then run `npx expo prebuild` to sync the changes with the generated native code.
+2. Update `updates.url` in `app.json` and re-run the build steps below.

 ### Create a "release" app